piglovesyou/node-hole/README.md

             return posts; // Array.
         })
-        .pieces()    // Split an array into pieces, .pipe(async function (post) {   // ...then the next step can deal with a piece of the array const url = `https://jsonplaceholder.typicode.com/posts/${post.id}/comments`;
+        .pieces()    // Split an array into pieces, .pipe(async function (post) {   // ...then the next step can handle the piece one by one const url = `https://jsonplaceholder.typicode.com/posts/${post.id}/comments`;
             const comments = await fetch(url)
                 .then(res => res.text())